mmartial/geekier-blog/_posts/2024-02-24-NVIDIA_Containers.md

 ## 3.1.
 Contribute

-If you see a problem, or simply want to contribute, this is a GitHub-based repo, feel free to send a PR.
+If you see a problem or simply want to contribute, this is a GitHub-based repo, feel free to send a PR.